-Published September 2016 • Updated February 2024 • Read Time: 6 minutes
+Published September 2016 • Updated August 2024 • Read Time: 6 minutes

 Fluorite comes in every shade of the rainbow.
 Pure Blue Fluorite is relatively rare, most of the time the gems lean towards blue-green or purplish.
 Occasionally they are truly blue, ranging from a pale sky blue to a vibrant Sapphire hue.
 Whatever the color in natural light, Fluorite always has a secondary color that can only be seen under a black light!
 Like other blue healing crystals, this stone is great for communication, and like other colors of Fluorite it’s good for organization.
 Blue Fluorite is a phenomenal stone when we need to organize our thoughts and choose our words carefully.
 It is also a fantastic stone for scholars and lifelong learners.

-Blue Fluorite Meaning
+Blue Fluorite Healing Energy

 Spiritual Healing Properties